carlosperate/microbit-dev-env/README.md

 ```

 #### Flashing to the micro:bit
-You can simply copy the MicroPython hex from the location above into your micro:bit USB drive.
+You can simply copy the MicroPython hex into your micro:bit USB drive.

 To simplify the process and be able to load MicroPython with or without an additional Python program, [uflash](https://github.com/ntoll/uflash/) has been included with a wrapper script.
 So, from the host operating system you can run the following if you have Python (2 or 3) installed.

-To load only the new MicroPython:
+To load only the new MicroPython simply run this script:

 ```bash
 python load_upy.py